Company Logo - Home Link

 Olmstead and Vaux wanted to provide a wild environment to contrast with the formality of the nearby Bethesda Terrace.

-The Ramble was the answer.
-It is one of the places in Central Park where one can most escape the city.
+It is one of two places in Central Park where one can completely forget there is a city of 8.5 million people just outside the area.

 The Ramble